-RBC is helping address barriers to accurately measure carbon in ecosystems which is integral to assessing the climate change mitigation opportunities from nature-based climate solutions.
-Current technologies are cost-prohibitive and/or labour- and time-intensive, meaning true carbon impacts of these projects are at best estimated or modelled.
-The success of our first RBC-funded technology challenge (Generation Water) laid the groundwork and informed the design and planning for our recent Nature x Carbon Technology Challenge which aimed to advance technologies that measure carbon in terrestrial and coastal ecosystems.
+RBC Foundation invests in programs that help address barriers to accurately measure carbon in ecosystems, which is integral to assessing the climate-change mitigation opportunities from nature-based climate solutions.
+Current technologies are cost-prohibitive and/or labour- and time-intensive, meaning true carbon impacts of these projects are at best estimated.
+The success of our first RBC-funded technology challenge (Generation Water) laid the groundwork for our recent Nature x Carbon Technology Challenge, which aimed to advance technologies that measure carbon in terrestrial and coastal ecosystems.

-In 2022, after a competitive entry process, the Nature x Carbon Technology Challenge awarded five finalists a \$25,000 grant.
+In 2022, after a competitive entry process, the Nature x Carbon Technology Challenge awarded five finalists \$25,000.
 These funds were used to field test each team's ideas in local communities and demonstrate the efficacy of their technologies in monitoring and measuring carbon sequestration.
 After evaluation by a WWF-led panel of experts, three teams were awarded \$100,000 contracts to continue their work with WWF-Canada.